 The saying goes, “When you’re tired of London, you’re tired of life.”
-Well, the writer Samuel Johnson might not have gotten sore feet back in the 17th century, but traipsing around the city these days can be hard work, especially when little ones are in tow.
-Step forward the capital’s world-renowned parks — havens of peace and tranquility that are perfect for catching a little downtime.
+Well, the writer Samuel Johnson might not have gotten sore feet back in the 17th century, but traipsing around the city these days can be hard work, especially with children.
+That’s where London’s best playgrounds and parks are needed — havens of peace and tranquility that are perfect for catching a little downtime.
 My toddler, Mary, and I have done the hard work for you: scouting round London’s finest green spots to bring you the lowdown on where to go in between all that sightseeing.

 The most famous of all London’s parks, Hyde Park is integral to the city.
-Acting as a giant pair of green lungs between Knightsbridge, Park Lane, Kensington and Bayswater, it has hosted some of the biggest rock and pop concerts, political marches and sporting events in the capital’s history.
+Acting as a giant pair of green lungs between Knightsbridge, Park Lane, Kensington and Bayswater in central London, it has hosted some of the biggest rock and pop concerts, political marches and sporting events in the capital’s history.
 Don’t visit London without at least passing through here!

 Even though it’s less than half the size of Manhattan’s Central Park, Hyde Park still feels vast — the most knowledgeable of locals always keep discovering new patches.
 Looked after beautifully by the Royal Parks team, it’s clean, tidy, safe and has so much to see; head for one of the many maps when you arrive to plan your route.
 My favourite is the Rose Garden by Hyde Park Corner.
 The gardeners have cleverly planted flowers that bloom through spring and summer and it’s just breathtaking … and free!